 How to Reheat Kimchi Rice

-Reheat the leftover rice in the microwave in 30 second intervals until fried rice is heated.
+Reheat the leftover rice in the microwave in 30-second intervals until the fried rice is heated.

 More Fried Rice Recipes

 We love to hear from you.
-If you make this Kimchi Fried Rice Recipe, please leave us a comment or a star review.
+If you make this recipe, please leave us a comment or a star review.

 Kimchi Fried Rice